Choose Your Language

 • Driving energy reduction through energy efficiency and management programmes.

-• Carbon scope 3 emissions
+• Cutting carbon emissions - scope 3 emissions

 Our Goal: We aim to reduce our Scope 3 carbon emissions from source to sale by 42% by 2030 vs a 2022 baseline.3